leonardost/kifu-recorder-tests/2-board-corner-tracking-java/README.md

 Sequence 4 had a mistake in frame 15, and sequence 6 already had an error in frame 5, which persisted to the end.
 This may be the best subject to test methods to improve robustness of the corner tracking.

-#### 20/08/2018 22:50

-Commit 65407615ae03c8a018b7dc96c827995463361228

-I started developing the auxiliary method that checks if the board is contained in the contour or not by counting the difference in the number of squares found.